 With his career still strong, '90's "Charmed Life" with the hit "Cradle Of Love" had peaked at #11 on the Billboard album chart, Idol was seriously injured in a motorcycle accident.
 While still recuperating he appeared in the '91 film The Doors as one of Jim Morrison's cronies.
 Though his part was reduced due to a broken leg (among other accident related injuries), Idol was seen limping through scenes.

 '93's "Cyberpunk" was recorded in a home studio using a Macintosh computer, which was then a novel concept.
 Also that year, Idol participated in a Generation X reunion show at the Astoria Theatre in London.

 Then there was a twelve year gap before Idol unfurled "Devil's Playground."
 That effort led to a tour.

 Idol's self-written memoir, Dancing With Myself - also the title of one of Idol's biggest hits came out in '14.
 On the heels of the book, Idol's "Kings & Queens Of The Underground" was issued via Idol's own record label BFI Records.

 1982 Billy Idol

 1986 Whiplash Smile

 1990 Charmed Life

-Billy Idol is more a character than Rocker, but his third solo album "Rebel Yell" is his best.
+Billy Idol is more a persona than anything else, but his third solo album "Rebel Yell" is his best.
 There's also Stevens' explosive guitar work.
 It's full of hits but the title track is Idol's strongest claim to fame.
 "Vital Idol" puts forth the hits ("White Wedding," "Eyes Without A Face," etc.).